dotnet/docs/docs/framework/install/on-windows-10.md

 The .NET Framework is required to run many applications on Windows.
 The instructions on this article should help you install the .NET Framework versions that you need.
 The [.NET Framework 4.7.1](https://www.microsoft.com/download/details.aspx?id=56115&desc=dotnet47) is the latest available version.

-You may have arrived on this page after trying to run an application and seeing a dialog on your machine similar to the following:
+You may have arrived on this page after trying to run an application and seeing a dialog on your machine similar to the following image:

 ![This application could not be started](./media/this-application-could-not-be-started.png)

-.NET Framework 4.x versions are in-place updates to earlier versions.
-That means the following:
-- You can only have one version of .NET Framework 4.x installed on your machine.
-- You cannot install an earlier version of the .NET Framework in your machine if a later version is already installed.
-- 4.x versions of the .NET Framework can be used to run applications built for .NET Framework 4.0 through that version.
-For example, .NET Framework 4.7 can be used to run applications built for .NET Framework 4.0 through 4.7.

 ## .NET Framework 4.7.1